If you remember Merle’s Bouquet, you’ll see the difference a focus fabric can make!

-You might recall that Merle is my neighbor and owner of this vintage watering can.
+To review, you might recall that Merle is my neighbor and owner of this vintage watering can.
 When Merle leaves town, this is the can I use to water her flowers.

 As a result, the watering can made the cut!

-Notice the light value of the watering cans (made from the reverse of the focus fabric) seem to reflect the bouquet made from the front.
+Notice the light value of the watering can (made from the reverse of the focus fabric) seem to reflect the bouquet made from the front.
 The flowers are cut from the fused fabric (broderie perse) and arranged as the quilter desires.
 Aside from auditioning and choosing fabrics for the background, this is the most satisfying part of the process!
 Quilters in classes really enjoy watching their bouquets “grow’.
 Each individual’s vision of their bouquet makes these quilts a little work of art.

 Learn more about Broderie Perse.